A-R-M/CLIPS-sublime/README.md

 ## How to install?

-You can download a ZIP file from https://github.com/A-R-M/CLIPS-sublime and unpack it in the Data/Packages/ folder inside Sublime’s installation folder.
+You can download a ZIP file from https://github.com/A-R-M/CLIPS-sublime and unpack it in the `Data/Packages/` folder inside Sublime’s installation folder.

 ## About & Credits

-This fork adds syntax definitions for recognizing CLIPS strings.
+This fork adds syntax definitions for recognizing CLIPS strings to `Syntaxes/CLIPS.tmLanguage`.
 This was originally a fork of https://github.com/GeoK/CLIPS-sublime, which itself was originally a fork of https://github.com/psicomante/CLIPS-sublime.

 ## License ##